PozhiloyPumba/Ilab_IK/2q_cache/Beladi/README.md

 # It is beladi cache.
-It is only for compare with my cache and it looks not positive((
+It is only for compare with my cache and it looks not positive(my code does not pretend to be of good quality and only to compare the number of hits)((

 ## To build & run it you should follow the instruction:
 ```